 Family therapy can be supremely helpful for you and your family to get back on track.
 Addiction may have tested the bonds in your family and we’re ready to help you mend some of the bridges that may have been burned.
 Family sessions will give your loved ones a chance to talk about the way addiction has impacted their lives and will allow you the chance to teach your loved ones about the disease of addiction.
 We’ll also connect your loved ones with available community resources such as Al-Anon and Nar-Anon.

 In addition to our traditional therapeutic approaches, Highland Ridge Hospital is proud to offer a variety of experiential methods that help us to heal the whole you.
 These methods may include the following:

 - Puzzles, cards, and board games

-As the time of discharge looms ahead, you’ll work with the discharge planner to help create a plan of care for your continued recovery.
-Some may choose to join a residential treatment program, which allows people a similar structure to our inpatient program.
-Many people may choose to step down from our inpatient program into outpatient programs such as our IOP or PHP.
-Others may have made enough progress to return home with appointments set up for traditional outpatient therapy.
+As the time of discharge approaches, you’ll work with the discharge planner to help create a plan of care for your continued recovery.
+Some may choose to join a residential treatment program.
+Many people choose to step down from our inpatient program into structured outpatient programs such as intensive outpatient (IOP) or partial hospitalization programs (PHP).
+Others may have made enough progress at our prescription rug addiction treatment center to return home with appointments set up for traditional outpatient therapy.

 Our treatment center is in Salt Lake City (Midvale) and serves residents from all over Central and Northern Utah.
 Call one of our admissions counselors today for a free, confidential screening to see how Highland Ridge Hospital can help you regain a happy, healthy life.